Isilon/py-combtest/_src_doc/examples.rst

 the actual operation.
 Acceptable parameters for passing to the function can be provided via the ``OPTIONS`` class member.

-A test case is represented as a sequence of :class:`Action` instances.
+A test case is represented as a sequence of :class:`combtest.action.Action` instances.
 These cases are :class:`Walk` instances, which will be generated via combination of the ``Actions`` the user provides. ``Walks`` are simply executables that execute the ``run()`` functions of their ``Actions`` in order, passing a